facebook/react-native-website/docs/testing-overview.md

 Theoretically, you could go so far as to move all logic and data fetching out of your components.
 This way your components would be solely dedicated to rendering.
 Your state would be entirely independent of your components.
 Your app’s logic would work without any React components at all!

-> We encourage you to further explore the topic of testabile coding in other learning resources.
+> We encourage you to further explore the topic of testable code in other learning resources.

 ## Writing Tests